DavidJRichards/Angel6809/README.md

 |       |In acia   |f83c   |

 * Break button tied to NMI to enter monitor
-* SWI used to enter monit fhrough code breakpoint
+* SWI used to enter monitor fhrough code breakpoint

 ## Sections